Posted on 1 Comment

 Connect With Nature In A Mindful Way

 Ostara and the Spring Equinox is all about welcoming the sun back and the reawakening of the earth.
 It is about the earth waking up and coming out of hibernation.
 Even we as humans are coming out of hibernation in a sense.
-So, take the time to shake off the winter blues and mindfully connect to nature taking a five senses spring walk.
+So, take the time to shake off the winter blues and mindfully connect to nature by taking a five senses spring walk.

 Five Senses Spring Walk